 Step 3: Add Printify as a Production Partner in Etsy

-This is the step most sellers skip — and the one that gets shops suspended six months later, after their listings finally start ranking.
+This is the step most sellers skip — and the one that gets shops suspended months later, after their listings finally start ranking.

 Step 1.
 Sign in to Etsy and open Shop Manager → Settings.